-Prioritize tree planting and landscaping on public property particularly in parks and along sidewalks and transit corridors, planting long lived native trees where possible to maximize environmental, social, and economic benefits and the longevity of the urban forest.
+Prioritize tree planting and landscaping on public property particularly in highly visible locations such as business districts and major corridors to maximize environmental, social and economic benefits.
+Avoid and/or minimize conflicts with existing public infrastructure.

 PCM-2 Species Selection